-“You see this kid over there? ” says Michelangelo Cestari, Gustu’s director, as we sit at the restaurant’s bar just after closing.
+“You see this kid over there? ” said then Michelangelo Cestari, Gustu’s director, as we sat at the restaurant’s bar just after closing not long after the restaurant opened.
 It’s Saturday night and a few members of the staff are hanging around having a beer.
 “The one with the big fucking smile on his face?
 He can’t believe where he is right now.
 He’s discovered this world that he never knew existed and he cannot believe he is a part of it.
 It’s like a spaceship has landed and he got on board.”

 He points to another kid that stays up at night watching Ted talks.
 He points to another and tells a story about how one day all of the roads were closed so employees couldn’t reach the Zona Sur where the restaurant is located.
 The kid literally woke up before dawn and walked down the mountain.
 Everyone here has a story.

 I haven’t found a better way to describe what Gustu is to anyone.
 This is a special place.
 It’s bigger than just a restaurant and everyone there knows it.
 They cannot believe it came out of nowhere and into their lives.
 It’s a culinary opportunity non-profit and everyone it touches could not be more appreciative.
 There’s an energy here unlike any other restaurant on earth.